-Once at Chester Lake I guided the other guys to a cool waterfall before regaining the (proper) trail around the elephant rocks again.
+Once at Chester Lake I led the other guys to a cool waterfall before regaining the main trail around the elephant rocks.
 The alpine meadows were beautiful and peaceful in the morning sun and the wind was actually very warm already in the morning!
 We were sure that the heat and lack of motivation would likely kill us on this scramble!
 The route looked very steep from the valley but as we approached closer we could see the route shaping up.
 We could also see that crampons would not be required so we ditched the extra weight and headed up a snow slope to the plunging waterfall at the base of the mountain.

 From this point on I basically tried to find as much solid rock as I possibly could.
 I thought for sure that JW and Wietse would catch up to me and pass me but I guess they must have had about as little energy as I did because they never did! :-) Every ten steps was a breather while I tried to find more solid rock.

 [The terrain is huge here, note JW and Wietse below me with our approach valley and even the Chester Lake meadows visible in the distance.]

 [You don't want to get off route as the terrain becomes technical very quickly.
 Note the gorgeous valley and distant peaks.]

 [The view of the final slopes to the summit - it's still further than it appears - the "small cliff bands" aren't that small when you approach them.]